katcipis/sophia/notes/books/philosophy-software-design.md

 is the opposite.

-In the opinion of the author, good modules are deep, in the sense that they have small and simple interfaces, which hides a lot of complexity underneath (hence deep).
-Usually breaking up a module just because its implementation is big will only spread the complexity around, which the maintainer will need to understand anyway, and introduce more interfaces, so instead of having just one simple interface you may end up having N interfaces.
-So you cause more trouble to the clients of your module just to satisfy your desire for small modules.
+In the opinion of the author, good modules are deep, in the sense that they have small and simple interfaces (the interface is not very wide), which hides a lot of complexity underneath (hence deep).

+Usually breaking up a module just because its implementation is big will only spread the complexity around, which the maintainer will need to understand anyway, and introduce more interfaces, so instead of having just one simple interface you may end up having N interfaces to smaller implementation.
+Which is the situation that gives birth to ideas like aggregation layers, because composing all this small interfaces is complex, so you build the interface you wanted all the way along on top of it.

+In the end you cause more trouble to the clients of your module just to satisfy your desire for small modules.
 This will also cause trouble to maintainers too, since you will end up jumping back and forth through a lot of small/shallow modules to